Skip to main content

 📸 Pro tip: Use your phone’s viewfinder to quickly check reflections before taking your shot.

-If you’re photographing someone else:
+When photographing someone else:

 • Keep the subject’s eyes clearly visible